thunderbird/webext-examples/manifest_v3/messageDisplayScript/README.md

-# Notification banner messageDisplayScript example
+# Notification Banner messageDisplayScript example

 Brief example on Thunderbirds `messageDisplayScript` API by displaying a notification banner in the message reading pane.
 The notification banner shows the subject of the currently selected message and offer a button to mark the message as unread.